entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 !!! warning "QAOA is heuristic"

-    You may find solutions that are not optimal (or even not real!).
+    You may find solutions that are not optimal (or even not feasible!).
 This can happen because QAOA is an approximation and quantum computers are noisy.
 We recommend you to solve the problem classically to see the optimal solutions that we are trying to find with QAOA.
 You can do that with OpenQAOA:

         ground_state_hamiltonian(gc_qubo.hamiltonian)

 !!! danger "Try not to crash your laptop!"
     Remember that to simulate a quantum computer you need $2^{n}$ variables, where $n$ is the number of qubits.
-In our case this means that given $k$ colors and $N$ vertexes you will need $2^{kN}$ numbers.
+In our case this means that given $k$ colors and $N$ vertices you will need $2^{kN}$ numbers.
 Typically each number is represented by 128bits.
 You can try to plot $128 * 2^{kN}$ to see how quickly you will run out RAM!

 ### **STEP 3.
 Interpret the result**

 So, you ran a QAOA workflow successfully ... what next?
 Well, you can start studying the `q.results` object.
-First, read the [making-sense-of-the-result](../making-sense-of-the-result.md) page.
+First, read the [making-sense-of-the-result](/docs/making-sense-of-the-result.md) page.

 The result will look at so
 ```Python